-- a) the tree does not satisfy the definition of regulated tree; - b) the tree damaging activity is carried out in the course of works in accordance with the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2 Part 7 Clause 61 (b) item 18: - "works that are urgently necessary for any of the following - - (a) public safety; - (b) the safety or security of plant or equipment; - (c) the maintenance of essential services; or - (d) the protection of the environment." - c) the tree damaging activity is required as part of an approved Bushfire Management Plan; - d) the tree damaging activity is maintenance pruning; - e) Tree damaging activity to a regulated tree that is listed as a Weed of National Significance, or is declared by the Department of Primary Industries and Regional Development to be a harmful plant or pest under the Biosecurity and Agriculture Management Act 2007; - f) the tree damaging activity is carried out by or on behalf of the local government on a street tree or a tree encroaching into a road reservation or a right-of-way and/or the tree damaging activity is a public work; - NOTE (i) A development application is required for any tree damaging activity to a regulated tree where other works including demolition are proposed on a subject site, even if those other works are exempt from development approval under the local planning scheme as per Schedule 2, Part 7 Clause 61 (deemed provisions) of the Planning and Development (Local Planning Scheme) Regulations 2015 (e.g., the erection of a Single House that meets the deemed-to-comply requirements of the Residential Design Codes).
+- a) the tree does not satisfy the definition of regulated tree; - b) the tree damaging activity is carried out in the course of works in accordance with the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2 Part 7 Clause 61 (b) item 18:

+"works that are urgently necessary for any of the following -

+- (a) public safety; - (b) the safety or security of plant or equipment; - (c) the maintenance of essential services; or - (d) the protection of the environment." - c) the tree damaging activity is required as part of an approved Bushfire Management Plan; - d) the tree damaging activity is maintenance pruning; - e) Tree damaging activity to a regulated tree that is listed as a Weed of National Significance, or is declared by the Department of Primary Industries and Regional Development to be a harmful plant or pest under the Biosecurity and Agriculture Management Act 2007. - f) the tree damaging activity is carried out by the local government on a street tree and/or the tree damaging activity is a public work. - NOTE (i) A development application is required for any tree damaging activity to a regulated tree where other works including demolition are proposed on a subject site, even if those other works are exempt from development approval under the local planning scheme as per Schedule 2, Part 7 Clause 61 (deemed provisions) of the Planning and Development (Local Planning Scheme) Regulations 2015 (e.g., the erection of a Single House that meets the deemed-to-comply requirements of the Residential Design Codes).